minhtri06/express-rest-api-security-practice/README.md

 ### About this project

-This project implements REST APIs using ExpressJS with some security features such at validation, authentication and authorization
+This project implements RESTful APIs using ExpressJS with some security features such at validation, authentication and authorization

 This project was inspired by this repository: https://github.com/hagopj13/node-express-boilerplate